YoonjungChoi/CMPE255_TEAM10/paper/paper.md

 # Models

-We used non-sequential models, such as Logistic Regression, SVM, Decision Tree, Random Tree, XGboost, and a sequential model LSTM to solve this binary classification problem.
+We used non deep learning models, such as Logistic Regression, SVM, Decision Tree, Random Tree, XGboost, and a deep learning model LSTM to solve this binary classification problem.

 For optimization of models, we re-trained and adjusted parameters on the models with the selected feature vector.
 However, some models did not result in significant improvement just for the simpler reason that the default parameters have worked well due to their general-purpose design.